-The programs listed in the following table are required only if Data Facility Product is to support the listed feature.
-Note that, for some features, a specific level of MVS/SP JES2 or JES3 is also required.
-See "MVS/System Product Job Entry Subsystem (JES2 or JES3)" on page 7 for more information.
+The licensed programs listed in the table below are required if Data Facility Product is to support the listed feature.
+For some features, a specific level of MVS/SP JES2 or JES3 is also required.
+For more information, see "MVS/System Product Job Entry Subsystem (JES2 or JES3)" on page 7.